komodorio/docs/docs/Learn/Install-Komodor-Agent.md

 ## Step 2 - Installing the Agent

 * The main installation method uses Helm 3.0 to install the Komodor Agent on your cluster
-* If you aren’t using Helm, you can install the Agent with [Kustomize](#kustomize-install), or with our guided installation script using Bash [Linux/Mac] or Powershell [Windows]
 * You can also install the Agent manually using the Helm command template below